 Color and encoding options can also affect the connectivity.
 If the client offers the option, leave color and encoding options to 'automatically detect' or 'server decides'.
-If the client is still unable to connect, try default encoding of Hextile and set the color option to limited colors such as 256 bit color.
-Cincinnati Sub-Zero does not write or create VNC clients (3rd party software), so final selection of the client and testing is the end user responsibility.
+If the client is still unable to connect, try default encoding of Hextile and set the color option to limited colors such as 256-bit color.
+We do not write or create VNC clients (3rd party software), so final selection of the client and testing is the end user responsibility.